SerhanMiah/VideoGameOnlineShop/README.md

 **Building Models with C# ASP.NET Entity Framework**:

+Once connected, I embarked on crafting models that would define and structure our data.

 - **Entity Creation**: For each database table, I created a corresponding model in C#.

+* Game Model: This model was pivotal as it encapsulated the core attributes of a game, including its basic properties, media attributes, ratings, and intricate relationships with other entities.

 Game Model:
 ```csharp